 - To provide studies in the diagnosis and treatment of psychological disorders (addictions, psychopathology).

 - To provide comprehensive supervised clinical experience in community agency and school settings.

-* The Clinical Mental Health Counseling major is currently accredited under the 2001 standards for Community Counseling programs as a Community Counseling program.
+* The Clinical Mental Health Counseling degree program is currently accredited under the 2001 standards for Community Counseling programs as a Community Counseling program.
 The CACREP 2009 standards combine the Community Counseling and Mental Health Counseling standards into standards for Clinical Mental Health Counseling programs.
 The SPC intends to seek accreditation for this program as a Clinical Mental Health Counseling program when it comes up for reaccreditation, per CACREP guidelines.
-The Marriage, Couple & Family Counseling Major is not yet accredited by CACREP, but is expected to go under review in 2015 at the next accreditation evaluation.
+The Marriage, Couple & Family Counseling degree program is not yet accredited by CACREP, but is expected to go under review in 2015 at the next accreditation evaluation.

 **In accordance with the Commonwealth of Virginia and most other states; be sure to check your state's requirements.